 Please answer all of the following questions for review.

-9. What are the four conservative arguments against abortion?
+14. What are the criticisms of the four conservative arguments against abortion?

-10. What are the four liberal arguments in favor of abortion?
+15. What are the criticisms of the four liberal arguments in favor of abortion?

 Please select only one question for analysis from those below and answer it.

 1. Discuss whether there is a moral problem with destroying frozen embryos in In Vetro Fertilization Clinics.

 2. Discuss the various criteria of personhood and whether any of them is better than the others.

 3. Discuss the miscarriage criticism of the potentiality argument and whether you agree with it.

 4. Discuss one of the two criticisms of the biological continuity argument and whether you agree with it.